tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@mitrish/index.md

 ## why are you taking this challenge?

-I need an way where i can continue to sharpen my skills, through this challenge i can keep track of my progress.
+I need a way where i can continue to sharpen my skills, through this challenge i can keep track of my progress.

 ## something interesting about you?